seata/fescar-php/README.md

 # Introduce

 [Seata](https://github.com/seata/seata) is a very mature distributed transaction framework, and is the de facto standard platform for distributed transaction technology in the Java field.
-[Seata-php](https://github.com/seata/seata-php) is the implementation version of PHP language in Seata multilingual ecosystem, which realizes the interoperability between Java and PHP, so that PHP developers can also use Seata-PHP to realize distributed transactions.
+[Seata-PHP](https://github.com/seata/seata-php) is the implementation version of PHP language in Seata multilingual ecosystem, which realizes the interoperability between Java and PHP, so that PHP developers can also use Seata-PHP to realize distributed transactions.

-> **Before learning about the ` Seata-php `, let's first understand what's the ` Seata `**
+> **Before learning about the ` Seata-PHP `, let's first understand what's the ` Seata `**

 ## What is Seata?